網頁圖片

 will have, their political and religious principles and opinions.
 It is their right, and I cannot discover any law of equity which ought to go to deprive the meanest class of that community from forming and upholding theirs.
 I speak from conviction, and some knowledge of mankind, when I assert, that a happy and a peaceable state of Society can never be obtained by the mere suspension of Education.
 Setting aside the hardship of individual privation, which must inevitably be felt by the policy of such a system, it cannot, I think, be doubted, that Folly and Vice are the natural offspring of Ignorance; and however "dangerous a little learning may be" to some, general education ought never, in candour, to be charged with having such a tendency.

 I have always considered that a National or universal education was of the utmost advantage to the State, as well as conducive to the happiness and comfort of mankind in general; for it is plain that men become better members of society as their minds become more enlightened to know the advantage of it:-What gives the European a decided pre-eminence over the savage Negro, but his education, and the resulting acquirements, which have taught him to respect his Maker, his Monarch, and the Constitution of his Country?
 On the contrary, we find the more uncultivated the mind, the more vicious in its operations; and the nearer a Nation approaches to complete civilization, we perceive invariably a better state of society and obedience amongst men.
 As a proof of this, we need only, perhaps, draw an inference as respects our own, and contrast our present state of society, as au educated and polished Nation, with the barbarism and vice which are found to abound in uncivilized nations, where education is unknown.
-Admitting that the want of Education would prevent, in some degree, the reading of such danger. ous publications as those issued by Cobbett, Wooler, Paine, &c.; can it be maintained that the lower classes would then feel no discontent?
-Can it be maintained too that, because Education has made lufidels and Deists, such as Hobbes, Spinoza, Voltaire, Gibbon, &c. the wisest policy of a nation would be to suppress learning altogether?
+Admitting that the want of Education would prevent, in some degree, the reading of such dangerous publications as those issued by Cobbett, Wooler, Paine, &c.; can it be maintained that the lower classes would then feel no discontent?
+Can it be maintained too that, because Education has made Infidels and Deists, such as Hobbes, Spinoza, Voltaire, Gibbon, &c. the wisest policy of a nation would be to suppress learning altogether?
 As regards the

-first consideration I am inclined to think (admitting Seditious publications to have their desired effect on some minds) people in general, and those more particularly so who are uneducated, form their opinions of things in a natural way from the privations which they feel; and I am further of opinion that, thus judg ing from the feelings, their conclusions and opinions, however erroneous, would be found to be precisely, or nearly, the same as in a state of the grossest ignorance.
-As regards the second consideration, if it is admitted that Learning has been productive of general mischief in some few instances; must it not be admitted on the other hand that Education, leaching Religion and Morality, has had a very different effect on a larger majority of the people, by making them good Christiausgood Subjects-and good Members of Society?
+first consideration I am inclined to think (admitting Seditious publications to have their desired effect on some minds) people in general, and those more particularly so who are uneducated, form their opinions of things in a natural way from the privations which they feel; and I am further of opinion that, thus judging from the feelings, their conclusions and opinions, however erroneous, would be found to be precisely, or nearly, the same as in a state of the grossest ignorance.
+As regards the second consideration, if it is admitted that Learning has been productive of general mischief in some few instances; must it not be admitted on the other hand that Education, leaching Religion and Morality, has had a very different effect on a larger majority of the people, by making them good Christiausgood Subjects—and good Members of Society?

 REVIEW OF NEW PUBLICATIONS.

-Tewkesbury was published by Mr. Dyde in 1790, and a second edition of it, improved, in 1800, (see our vol. LXI. p.
+Mr. Dyde in 1790, and a second edition of it, improved, in 1800, (see our vol. LXI. p.
 53; LXX. p.
 371.)
 But the present volume is by no means superseded by its predecessor.

-The labours of the Rev. Mr. Knight, (we regret to say the late *) Vicar of Tewkesbury, are confined to the description of the fine old Church of Tewkesbury, a fabrick which combines the different styles of architecture of many centuries.
-This description is so scientific, and at the same time so intelligible, that the Reader who is but little acquainted with the difference between the Saxon, the Norman, and the Pointed (commonly called the Gothic) styles of architecture, will receive abundant information and amusement; the Church of Tewkebury, in its present state, having many striking instances of each of these various styles of building.
+The labours of the Rev. Mr. Knight, (we regret to say the late*) Vicar of Tewkesbury, are confined to the description of the fine old Church of Tewkesbury, a fabrick which combines the different styles of architecture of many centuries.
+This description is so scientific, and at the same time so intelligible, that the Reader who is but little acquainted with the difference between the Saxon, the Norman, and the Pointed (commonly called the Gothic) styles of architecture, will receive abundant information and amusement; the Church of Tewkebury, in its present state, having many striking instances of each of these various styles of build. ing.

 Speaking of the "rich display of laborious nicety with which Churches and Cathedrals were finished, towards the close of the fifteenth century," Mr. Knight says,

-"The tower of Gloucester is of this description: Somersetshire abounds with them, in consequence of the favour shewn to that county by Henry VII, who built their Churches,-in the florid style, as it is called, to reward their steady adherence to the Lancastrian cause."
+"The tower of Gloucester is of this description: Somersetshire abounds with them, in consequence of the favour shewn to that county by Henry VII, who built their Churches,-in the florid style, as it is called,-to reward their steady adherence to the Lancastrian cause."

 Mr. Knight adds, in a note,